misbahch6/caspo-ts/README.md

 10 solution(s) for the over-approximation
 ```

 Note that it may take few minutes (~ 10 to 13 min for Docker Image running on Linux Machine) to setup the files before starting to enumerate solutions.
+When it will start solving, it will display the message ```# start initial solving```.

 To calculate MSE: